 Lincolnshire Record Office was established in 1948 and brought together records collected by the Lindsey, Kesteven and Holland County Councils and the Lincoln Diocesan Records Office.

 The Archive was originally known as the Lincolnshire Archives Committee.

 It is now part of the County Council's Economy and Culture department, and is based in offices in St Rumbold Street, Lincoln.

-The resources held by the Office include documents, manuscripts, maps and photographs.
+The resources held by the Archive include documents, manuscripts, maps and photographs.

 Whether you are researching the history of a house, tracing your family history, conducting research for a school, college, or university assignment, or studying the history of your local area, you will find the documents held of use.

 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.

 Directions and Opening Hours can be found by going to the appropriate sections of their Visiting Information webpage.

 Lincolnshire Record Office provides a free car park behind the building for visitor's use.
 The entrance is from Rosemary Lane which is to the east of the archive.
 It is controlled by an automated barrier, which automatically lifts when a vehicle enters, so drivers will have to gain the exit code from Reception.

 If assistance is required, an intercom is provided on the Car Park keypad.
 If this car park is full, or you wish to park elsewhere, there are pay and display car parks in St Rumbold Street.